|Other healthcare resources|

 A comprehensive service providing provides a single 'front door' for the public to all NHS online services and information through the country’s biggest health website.
 Sections include: Medical advice now, Find services, Health A-Z, Compare hospitals, Carers direct, NHS information, Medicine guides etc.

-NHS Evidence allows everyone working in health and social care to access a wide range of health information to help them deliver quality patient care.
+NICE Evidence allows everyone working in health and social care to access a wide range of health information to help them deliver quality patient care.
 Searches can be refined to filter for patient information.

 NICE Guidence for Patients and the Public